 All about anxiety

-If you’re worried you have anxiety, or you think that someone you care about is struggling check out this group chat.
+If you’re worried about feeling anxious, or you think that someone you care about is having a tough time, check out this group chat.

 What can I do to manage anxiety?